Healthy Homes Assessment Khandallah

 Insulation Khandallah

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 Khandallah Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the inside of the building it is also about the outside.
-You must ensure there is somewhere for surface, rain or ground water and to prevent it from getting into the building.
-When it is damp and moisture, it is frequently the concerns you don’t notice that could be a huge problem, causing damage to your investment and affecting your tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about what’s inside the building; you have to ensure there is somewhere to allow surface, rain or ground water and prevent it from getting into the building.
+When it concerns damp and moisture it is often the things you don’t notice that can become a big problem, causing damage to your investment and harming your tenant’s health.

-Rental properties need to have efficient drainage to remove the stormwater and surface waters and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and it doesn’t get sucked into structures is an important aspect of maintaining your property’s dry.
+Rental properties should have effective drainage to get rid of storm water, surface water, and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a proper place to go, and also that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-A ground moisture barrier is typically a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from rising into the property.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from rising into the building.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection